microsoft/pxt-arcade/docs/skillmap/adventure/adventure1.md

 - :compass: From ``||adventure: Adventure||``, drag<br/>
 ``||adventure:add ["Great Choice..."] to text log||`` <br/>
-into the empty<br/>
+into top section of the empty<br/>
 ``||logic(noclick):if <is [A] button pressed> then||`` <br/>
-container that's already in your code.
+container in your code.

 - :circle: From ``||game: Game||``, drag<br/>
 ``||game: game over <WIN>||`` <br/>